 In addition to a wealth of new audio, Intrada also didn’t skimp on the liner notes, providing detailed and insightful looks into the history and creation of the music.
 This high standard has been a hallmark of Intrada’s Special Collection, a label with over 100 titles that often sell out after only a few days.
 The label is primarily geared toward the hardcore soundtrack collectors, though with this release of Back to the Future, Intrada got a bit more than they bargained for.

-Originally a limited release of only 3000 units, demand for this legendary score was so high that Intrada started a second round of pressings, which have just become available in time for the holidays.
+Originally a limited release of only 3000 units, demand for this legendary score was so high that Intrada started the second round of pressings, which have just become available in time for the holidays.
 Now if only Varese Sarabande would do a full-on release of Silvestri’s score to Predator…